Natallia-Bahlai/sagemaker-unified-studio-quick-start/README.md

 ### Generative SQL

-Now open Amazon Q and type the following question: *what are the most ordered products?*
+Now open Amazon Q and type the following question:

+**Question:** *What are the most ordered products?*

 Amazon Q will generate SELECT statement similar to this one: